tanmayraut45/kittycare_frontend/README.md

 Below is an updated README.md file that explains everything we’ve done for the frontend—integrating Google OAuth and implementing a pixel‑perfect login page per the Figma design.
-This README includes detailed instructions for cloning, setting up, and running the project, plus a demo video link placeholder.
-You can modify the video link and other details as needed.
+This README includes detailed instructions for cloning, setting up, and running the project, plus a demo video link.

 # KittyCare Frontend